How Adept’s Ease-of-Use and Scalability is Helping Seahorse Position for Aggressive GrowthCase Study

 Beard saw all these capabilities in Adept.
 “Also, because Adept is a lightweight application it places a less strenuous load on our network bandwidth, and we don’t have to worry about inefficiencies which may possibly entice our end-users to by-pass the system”, said Beard.
 “We want our design teams working, rather than wasting time waiting for the application to perform.
 With Adept our searches and retrieval times are within seconds.”

-Now both Seahorse locations have Adept, each has its own document vault, and replication is performed nightly so all design teams have the most up- to-date files the next day.
+Now both Seahorse locations have Adept, each has its own document vault, and replication is performed nightly so all design teams have the most up- to-date documents the next day.

 Ease of Use for a Change-Resistant User Group